juan-domenech/stdin-python-bridge/README.md

 This bridge emulates a [scopehal-uhd-bridge](https://github.com/ngscopeclient/scopehal-uhd-bridge) using SCPI instrumentation commands (port 5025) and a Twinlan TCP socket (port 5026).

-## Test tone mode
+## --tone mode

-To test our setup.
+Intended to test our setup.
 The bridge generates a tone (single frequency) that is sent to ngscopeclient.
 The tone frequency is adjustable.
-The sample frequency and amplitude are controled from the ngscopeclient UI.
+The sampling frequency and amplitude are controled from the ngscopeclient UI.

 First start the bridge by:
 ```
 python3 stdin_python_bridge.py --tone
 ```
-And then select SDR instrument in ngscopeclient:
+And then select SDR instrument in **ngscopeclient**:

 Add -> SDR -> Connect... -> Transport: twinlan -> `localhost:5025:5026`